airsoftnorge/mundana/_posts/005_guides/2023-08-21-distribution-of-radio-channels-for-large-games.md

 > B5.3 B Coy QRF / Special Purpose Platoon Signals Officer <br>
 <br>

-On the platoon level nets, however, callsigns will shift one digit to the right - losing the signifier of the Company they're all in, and picking up identifiers for the individual soldiers in the platoon's squads instead: <br>
+On the platoon level nets, however, callsigns will shift one digit to the right - losing the signifier of what Company the Platoon belongs to, and picking up identifiers for the individual soldiers in the Platoon's Squads instead: <br>
 <br>

 # Side B (Bravo Coy.), 3rd Platoon Net Callsigns #